 - Ice to the side of the face.

 - Shower as needed taking care to keep the surgical site dry for the first four days.

-- Once the surgical tape is off, apply Neosporin or other antibiotic ointment to surgical site and a small Band-aid can be placed.
+- Once the surgical tape is off, apply Neosporin or another antibiotic ointment to the surgical site and a small Band-aid can be placed.

 - Arrangement to see your physical therapist for an appointment ideally on the second or third postoperative day should be made.
 If you do not see a physical therapist, follow the below instructions for home PT.

 NOTE: You may experience some bleeding from the arthroscopy site.
 This would probably include a small amount of oozing and should be easily stopped with direct pressure over the area using a small gauze pad.
 If there is blood in your ear, a rinse of half water and half vinegar put through a dropper three times a day would be helpful.